Gorilla-Logic/spoonacular-api/README.md

 > Please see documentation on each Class for further explanation on how the API works.

 The Spoonacular API includes endpoints to:
 - Get recipes summary given a search criteria.
+This action also populates the local MongoDB with recipes data.
 - Get a recipe summary given an ID.
+This action also updates a recipe in the local MongoDB by externalId.

 ![spoonacular_api_swagger](./documents/spoonacular_api_swagger.png)
+> The schema of the Spoonacular API corresponds to the same specified [here](https://spoonacular.com/food-api/docs).

 ## MongoDB